 Robert Johnson has lived in the area all his life and runs a business in the area too.
-Two of his children currently attend the school.
+One of his children currently attend the school.
 Robert believes that school should be fun as well as a place where children can learn how to become the best they can be!
 Robert has only recently joined the Governors and is enthusiastically looking forward to supporting the school in its continuous development.
 He is our Health and Safety Governor and regularly visits school to support us in this area of work.

 Chris Upton O.B.E.
 (Headteacher)

 Janette Higson (Deputy Headteacher)

-Janette has been a dedicated member of team TCP for 17 years and, in her current role as Deputy Headteacher, she enjoys and thrives off the challenge that comes with every aspect of school life.
+Janette has been a dedicated member of team TCP for 20 years and, in her current role as Deputy Headteacher, she enjoys and thrives off the challenge that comes with every aspect of school life.
 She is our SENDCo and Curriculum Leader and is passionate about supporting children with additional needs to reach their full potential.
 In her role she shares ideas with the governors, providing a valuable link between the Governing Body and the school staff.
 She is passionate about all things Health and Safety as well as teaching the Hakka in PE!

-Janette is a Mum of two girls, the youngest being in Year 9.
+Janette is a Mum of two girls, one at university and the other studying her A levels.
 In her spare time, she enjoys swimming, music and spending quality time with family and friends.

 What do we do?